-Please keep in mind that the dimensions and other details referenced throughout this document are specific to the standard configuration of this particular scoreboard model.
-Before purchasing materials, running cabling, etc. you should verify with the factory that you have the right documentation for your unique project.
+Please keep in mind that the dimensions and other details referenced throughout this document are specific to the standard configuration of this player statistics scoreboard model.
+Before purchasing materials, running cabling, etc. you should verify with the factory that you have the right documentation for your particular project.

-It is possible that a government agency, such as your local city council, will require a building permit or other documentation and approval forms related to the installation and operation of your scoreboard.
+It is possible that a government agency, such as your local city council, will require a building permit or other documentation and approval forms related to the installation and operation of your stat panel displays.
 In some cases the installation plan may require a stamp from a locally licensed Professional Engineer (P.E.).